Providing Encouragement with Care

 Group is an authentic, compassionate place to go deeper than general advice from friends and the internet.
 We’ll break down barriers of patterns, judgment, shame and guilt.
 We’ll improve communication, acknowledge needs and appreciate strengths.
 Group members, even kids, have choices about how we use the time.
 Expressive art and games can playfully solve problems.

 We’ve all heard the saying: “You can’t pour from an empty cup.”
 Sometimes self care means: regular dentist check-ups, quiet bubble baths, prioritizing exercise, BUT SOMETIMES self care is playing, laughing, creating, and snuggling a cute furry friend.
-At mini retreats, I intend to serve counselors, social workers, helpers & healers.
+I intend to serve counselors, social workers, helpers & healers through immersive trainings and playful retreats.